Acumatica/Acuminator/docs/dev/RecursiveCodeAnalysis/RecursiveCodeAnalysis.md

  - Local lambda functions

 ## The Use of the `NestedInvocationWalker` Class
 If you need to use the recursive code analysis in a new diagnostic, you derive a syntax walker class from `NestedInvocationWalker`.
-You must use the special methods from the base `NestedInvocationWalker` class, which are listed below, instead of the `CSharpSyntaxWalker` methods.
+You must use the special methods from the base `NestedInvocationWalker` class, which are listed below.

 ### `SemanticModel GetSemanticModel(SyntaxTree syntaxTree)`
 Obtains a `SemanticModel` for a node. `NestedInvocationWalker` walks across different syntax trees and different documents; the returned `SemanticModel` is tied to the current `SyntaxTree`.